 Mezzanine Floor – The implementation of a structural mezzanine floor level can enable warehouse space utilisation in countless ways.
 A mezzanine floor can be used to accommodate additional storage, or maybe you want to make way for more storage space on the ground floor by relocating office staff to an overhead mezzanine level.
 WSL will not only design your mezzanine floor which can be single or multi tiered but we will also manufacture it to the stringent CE Marking BS EN 1090 standards from our in house factory in Leeds, West Yorkshire before we deliver it to wherever you are in the UK and install it professionally.

 Compact Storage Racking Systems – If your height space isn’t quite so generous consider compact storage pallet racking.
-There are various types of compact racking systems namely being pallet live, mobile, drive-in, drive-through and shuttle racking.
+There are various types of compact racking systems namely being push back, pallet live, mobile, drive-in, drive-through and shuttle racking.
 All types take away the need for none essential aisle space and consist of deep storage using long lane depth to increase the number of pallets stored.

 Optimise the picking process – It may appear uncomplicated and inexpensive, however the process of inventory picking requires manual labour making it a high cost activity, open to error and delay.
 Insufficiencies in the picking process will negatively affect customer experience, impacting the business as a whole in a less favourable way.
 The key to ensuring optimal picking is the adoption of certain strategies, directives and technologies which will support the role of pickers to help reduce the risk of expensive mistakes or deceleration’s.
 These can include: